pythonarcade/arcade/doc/programming_guide/event_loop.rst

 :py:func:`on_update`
 ^^^^^^^^^^^^^^^^^^^^
-is provided to update state which needs to happen at a roughly regular interval.
+provides a hook to update state which needs to happen at a roughly regular interval.
 The update event is not strictly paired to the draw event, but they share the same thread.
 This can cause a bottle-neck if one is significantly slower than the other.
 The event also provides a ``delta_time`` argument which is the time elapsed since the